 Generally under Australian law, residents are taxed on their worldwide income and on capital gains from the disposal of most assets.
-Foreign residents are taxed their Australian sourced income and on capital gains from the disposal of taxable Australian property.
+Foreign residents are taxed on their Australian sourced income and on capital gains from the disposal of taxable Australian property.

 The income tax law is contained in various acts of the Australian Parliament and in a number of double taxation agreements which Australia has with other countries.